-We will establish and maintain an audit committee, which will be composed entirely of independent directors to, among other things, monitor compliance with the terms described above and the other terms relating to this offering.
+We have established and will maintain an audit committee, which composed entirely of independent directors to, among other things, monitor compliance with the terms described above and the other terms relating to this offering.
 If any noncompliance is identified, then the audit committee will be charged with the responsibility to immediately take all action necessary to rectify such noncompliance or otherwise to cause compliance with the terms of this offering.
 For more information, see the section of this prospectus entitled "Management - Committees of the Board of Directors - Audit Committee."